shruthi-thupakula/shruthi-thupakula.github.io/docs/pages/json-vs-xml/intro.md

 - JSON is text, written with JavaScript object notation.
 - JSON is a syntax for storing and exchanging data.
 - JSON is a lightweight data-interchange format.
+- It is commonly used for transmitting data in web applications (e.g., sending some data from the server to the client, so it can be displayed on a web page, or vice versa).

 > JSON uses JavaScript syntax, but the JSON format is text only.
 > Text can be read and used as a data format by any programming language.